Tobiadefami/fuxion/README.md

 ### Creating an Output Structure

-The `output_structure` is a dictionary that defines the desired format for your normalized data.
-Here's how to create one:
+The output structure is a key component in fuxion's generation process.
+It defines the format and types of the generated data, effectively combining generation and normalization.
+Here's an example of how to define an output structure:

 ```python
 output_structure = {